 You might not immediately think of sub-Saharan Africa when it comes to delicious cuisines, but there are plenty of cities, regions and countries that offer dishes as sensational as their landscapes.
-From fine dining in Cape Town to eating fresh fish on the beach in Mozambique, these are some of our favourite places for foodies.
+From fine dining in Cape Town to eating fresh fish on the beach in Mozambique, these are our top 5 favourite African destinations for foodies.

 Cape Town is easily one of the best cities for foodies in Africa.
 Its culinary offerings include high-end fine dining at award-winning restaurants; newspaper-wrapped fish and chips; Cape Malay curries; traditional pap and sheba; seafood and plenty of other international cuisines from Japanese to Ethiopian.
 Wolfgat, recently voted the top restaurant in the world, is a couple of hours up the coast in Paternoster.